This is a named option in the Kinesiology, PhD. For more information, please see our program website.

 Letters of Recommendation Required 3

 For admission, the Graduate School requires, as does the Kinesiology department, a minimum 3.0 GPA (on a 4.0=A scale) on the last 60 semester hours (or equivalent) of undergraduate coursework.
 An applicant must submit academic transcripts from each institution attended and a statement of reasons for graduate study.
 The statement should provide specific details on why the applicant names this named option.
 If a professor in the area of specialization agrees to serve as the prospective student's advisor, then the department's graduate office recommends the applicant for admission to the Graduate School.
-Please consult the kinesiology website for further details of these requirements and procedures.
+Please consult the Kinesiology website for further details of these requirements and procedures.

 Graduate School Resources